apache/cassandra/doc/source/development/patches.rst

 ======= ======
 Version Policy
 ======= ======
-3.x     Tick-tock (see below)
+4.0     Code freeze (see below)
+3.11    Critical bug fixes only
-3.0     Bug fixes only
+3.0     Critical bug fixes only
-2.2     Bug fixes only
+2.2     Critical bug fixes only
 2.1     Critical bug fixes only
 ======= ======

 Corresponding branches in git are easy to recognize as they are named ``cassandra-<release>`` (e.g. ``cassandra-3.0``).
 The ``trunk`` branch is an exception, as it contains the most recent commits from all other branches and is used for creating new branches for future tick-tock releases.

-Tick-Tock Releases
-""""""""""""""""""

-New releases created as part of the `tick-tock release process <http://www.planetcassandra.org/blog/cassandra-2-2-3-0-and-beyond/>`_ will either focus on stability (odd version numbers) or introduce new features (even version numbers).
-Any code for new Cassandra features you should be based on the latest, unreleased 3.x branch with even version number or based on trunk.
+4.0 Code Freeze
+"""""""""""""""

+Patches for new features are currently not accepted for 4.0 or any earlier versions.
+Starting with the code freeze in September, all efforts should focus on stabilizing the 4.0 branch before the first official release.
+During that time, only the following patches will be considered for acceptance:

+ * Bug fixes
+ * Measurable performance improvements
+ * Changes not distributed as part of the release such as:
+ * Testing related improvements and fixes
+ * Build and infrastructure related changes
+ * Documentation

 Bug Fixes
 """""""""